HyphaApp/hypha-site/content/_index.md

 ## What is Hypha?

-Hypha is an submission management platform for open funding calls.
+Hypha is a submission management platform for open funding calls.
 Funding organisations can manage the full funding application process - from creating a fund to ongoing project invoicing.

 It can be hosted on your own Internet infrastructure, which means your data is yours.

-Being built on open source software means you have the power to modify the Hypha code.
-It can be tailored for your needs.
+Being built on open source software means you have the power to modify the Hypha code, so the application can be tailored for your needs.

 ## How Hypha helps you manage your full submission pipeline

-Hypha is a provides a funding organiser with a way to manage the whole submission pipeline.
+Hypha provides a funding organiser with a way to manage the whole submission pipeline.

 ### Manage funds

-It can manage single or multiple funding rounds - e.g. recurring rounds, annually, once-off.
+You can create and advertise requests for proposals for one or more funds.

 ### Create single or multiple rounds

-You can create single or multiple application rounds for your fund, depending on your organisations needs.
+You can create single or multiple application rounds for your fund (e.g., recurring rounds, annually, once-off), depending on your organisation's needs.

 ### Build forms